Igor-Vuk/TimerApp/README.md

 * Instead of using suggested nginx buildpack in the instruction file use this one <https://github.com/kuwabarahiroshi/heroku-buildpack-nginx>
 * `yarn run start-heroku` to build for Heroku

+## Without Nginx ##

+* To deploy to Heroku without Nginx just run `yarn run start-heroku` and `git push heroku master` after creating the app.

 ### Import Bootrasp _variables, _mixins or any other file to every scss file ###

 * Inside webpack.config.js under `sass-resources-loader` uncomment to use.
 You can add and remove any file you want.
 To use it in production add it to webpack.config.prod.js

+### Live reload on the server ###

+* We use `browsersync` to reload the page after updating it on the server side.
+If by any chance page reloads before changes were saved increase the time of `stabilityTreshold` inside `webpack.config.server.js`

 ### Favicon icons ###